 Emergency hotline is for information regarding courthouse closings due to weather related conditions.

 Foreclosures - Cases Assigned to Div.
 AE

-All motions/trials currently scheduled in Div.
-AW will continue to be heard in Div.
-AW through 12/31/17.
-See Administrative Order 3.302.
-To continue a hearing or trial currently set in Div.
-AW, you must file a motion to continue and set the motion on the UMC calendar in the newly assigned division (see below for more detailed information regarding UMC hearings).
+Some trials will continue to be scheduled in Div.
+AW.
+For Division AE cases, motions to continue a hearing or trial currently set in Div.
+AW will be heard on the Division AE UMC calendar (see below for more detailed information regarding UMC hearings).
 ALL MOTIONS TO RESET SALE DATE OR CONTINUE A HEARING OR TRIAL MUST BE SET FOR HEARING PRIOR TO THE SCHEDULED DATE.

 Uncontested Summary Judgment motions will continue to be scheduled online and the motions will be heard by an alternate in judge Div.
-AW until 12/31/17.
+AW.
 At this time, all contested motions are to be scheduled pursuant to the divisional instructions.
 Depending on the amount of hearings set, this procedure may change in the future.
 Please check for updates in the future.

 All summary judgment motions where the defendant(s) is defaulted or the motion is uncontested are to be set on the UMC calendar.

 Appointment of Guardian Ad Litem/Administrator Ad Litem: The 15th Judicial Circuit uses a wheel system for appointments of approved attorneys.
 Do NOT send any orders with names of attorneys.
 The section for appointment is to be blank for the court to insert a name, address and phone number.

 After a lengthy and laborious process, Judge Gillen has determined that in Florida state courts, questions concerning admissibility of expert testimony are to be determined under the Frye standard, not Daubert.
 See Judge Gillen's March 24, 2017 Order in the Forms and Orders section.